capport-wg/7710bis/README.md

    network can provision the client with the URI via multiple methods (IPv4 DHCP, IPv6 DHCP, and IPv6 RA).
 The captive portal operator SHOULD ensure that the URIs provisioned by each method are identical to reduce the chance of operational problems.
-The maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, so URIs longer than 255 bytes SHOULD NOT be provisioned by any of the IPv6 options described in this document.
+As the maximum length of the URI that can be carried in IPv4 DHCP is 255 bytes, URIs longer than this SHOULD NOT be provisioned by any of the IPv6 options described in this document.
 In IPv6-only environments this restriction can be relaxed.

-   In all variants of this option, the URI MUST be that of the captive portal API endpoint, conforming to the recommendations for such URIs [draft-ietf-capport-api].
+   In all variants of this option, the URI MUST be that of the captive portal API endpoint [draft-ietf-capport-api].

    A captive portal MAY do content negotiation ([RFC7231] section 3.4) and attempt to redirect clients querying without an explicit